List of NCIS: Los Angeles characters: Owen Granger

 Owen Granger (portrayed by Miguel Ferrer) was the assistant director of NCIS, filling the position that was held by Leon Vance before he became the new NCIS Director.

 Granger first appeared in "The Watchers", in which he questioned Hetty Lange's ability to lead the OSP team.
 He was a recurring character in seasons three and four and a main character in seasons five through eight.
 Granger's original motives are unknown though it seemed like he was trying to bring down Lange's team in order to score points in Washington and enhance his own authority over NCIS.
 He revealed at the end of "Crimeleon" that he had arrived in Los Angeles to catch a killer and glanced at Kensi Blye, suggesting that he might be involved in the investigation of her father's death.
 It was revealed in the episode "Blye, K., Part 2" that Granger had also belonged to the same sniper unit as Kensi's deceased father Donald Blye, and that he had helped the team track down his killer, Peter Clairmont.
 Granger shot Clairmont when the other man attempted to kill Blye in revenge for her having beaten him in hand-to-hand combat.
 As a result, Granger was assigned to stay in Los Angeles on a temporary basis.
 In the season three finale, he helped the team tackle the case of "The Chameleon", a serial killer responsible for the deaths of Agent Mike Renko and former Operations Manager Lauren Hunter.

 Granger was heavily involved in the effort to apprehend Isaak Sidorov and the Cold War-era nuclear weapons he stole, proving a strong support to the team when he learns that the only agent to have been able to maintain a deep cover with him was Michelle, Sam Hanna's wife.
 He was also appointed to head the "White Ghost" operation, during which he became Kensi's handler when she was reassigned to the Middle East to conduct an assassination.

 Along with the rest of the team, Granger is also heavily aware of the growing romantic relationship between Kensi and Deeks.
 He is shown heavily discussing and debating their relationship in season five with Hetty.
 Granger is unsure if Deeks and Kensi should continue working together as partners, with their feelings growing stronger for each other.
 However, Granger eventually comes to support their relationship when Deeks and Kensi officially become a couple.

 In "Granger, O.", it is revealed that Jennifer Kim (Malese Jow), a North Korean spy captured by the OSP in "Cancel Christmas", is his illegitimate daughter (which was heavily implied in the former episode).

 In the season 8 episode "Black Market", Granger tells Nell Jones to call him Granger, not assistant director.
-When she tells him, "That would be awkward, sir", he answers: "Too bad, 'cause it's an order."
+When she tells him, "That would be awkward, sir", he answers: "Too bad, because it's an order."
 In "Ghost Gun", he tells Marty Deeks to call him Granger and says that it is "what his friends call him".